Submission Fees and Categories

 Fast-Track Submissions

-The fast track process guarantees an editorial decision within 14 days.
+For manuscripts submitted under the fast track option, we aim to make an editorial decision within 14 days.
 Again, the clock starts from the day that the submission is moved out of the holding tank and assigned to an Editor (which may be up to a couple of days after the submission is received).
-This is consistent with the link sent by Editorial Express that allows authors to check the status of the submission – this link counts the number of days from assignment to an Editor.
-Please select ‘fast track’ as the submission category in Step 2 of the submission process.
+This is usually consistent with the link sent by Editorial Express that allows authors to check the status of the submission – this link counts the number of days from assignment to an Editor, and is correct unless the full submission fee payment was only confirmed after manuscript was moved out of the holding tank.

 Please note that the RF may refuse fast track submissions if we have already received many such submissions within a short period.
 In such cases, the submission will be treated as a regular submission, and the difference in fee refunded.